LithosphereRocketry/Nandy/Design/ProgrammersGuide.md

 ## The NANDy Assembler

 ### Basic Syntax
-NANDy provides a referencce assembler design which supports all  core instructions as well as a number of helpful shortcuts and macros, which are detailed in their relevant sections throughout this guide.
+NANDy provides a reference assembler design which supports all core instructions as well as a number of helpful shortcuts and macros, which are detailed in their relevant sections throughout this guide.
 The basic structure of a line of assembly is:
 ```
 [<label>:] <command> [<operands>] [#<comment>]
 ```